moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 This ensures that the test gets marked appropriately for running when the `Spark` tests should be run, and excludes it from the set of `core` tests.

-Note that unlike the exclusive `mark_with_dialects_excluding`, this decorator will _not_ paramaterise the test with the `dialect` argument.
+Note that unlike the exclusive `mark_with_dialects_excluding`, this decorator will _not_ parameterise the test with the `dialect` argument.
 This is because usage of the _inclusive_ form is largely designed for single-dialect tests.
 If you wish to override this behaviour and parameterise the test you can use the argument `pass_dialect`, for example `@mark_with_dialects_including("spark", "sqlite", pass_dialect=True)`, in which case you would need to write the test in a [backend-independent manner](#backend-agnostic-testing).